uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/2_setup_inkcut.md

     See [Setup Inkcut notes](setup_inkcut_notes.md) for the notes behind this

+After install Inkcut, you will need to set up Inkcut, so that it can talk to the vinyl cutter.

 ## 2.1 Start a terminal

 On a Linux computer, start a terminal.